 Shackley had a long, close working relationship with Richard Armitage as well.
 While Carlucci was working in the Nixon Administration and later in Portugal, Shackley and Armitage were funding covert operations from Southeast Asia by way of drug trafficking.
 Vast amounts of cash were smuggled out of Vietnam via this operation, along with military armaments, by Clines and another associate, Richard Secord.

-In 1975, Secord was transferred to Iran as chief of the Air Force’s Military Advisory Assistance Group (MAAG).
+In 1975, Secord was transferred to Iran as chief of the Military Assistance Advisory Group (MAAG).
 With Shackley, Clines and others, Secord established an arms sales company called Egyptian American Transport and Service Corporation (EATSCO).
 Later EATSCO was convicted of embezzling millions of dollars from the Pentagon.
 In the mid-1980s, Secord worked for The Vinnell Corporation, a fact which surfaced during the Iran-Contra investigations.

 Another person referred to as a “silent partner” in EATSCO was Erich Von Marbod, who later became Carlucci’s special assistant at a company called Sears World Trade (SWT).
 Von Marbod was also the long-time mentor of Richard Armitage, having supervised him in operations in Vietnam and Iran.
 In Sept 1975, when Secord was relocated there, Von Marbod went to Tehran as the personal representative of Defense Secretary James Schlesinger.
 Armitage followed with his own “entourage.”

 In 1979, as the Shah was falling, Von Marbod negotiated (or extorted) a memorandum of understanding from the Iranian government which essentially gave power of attorney to the United States government to terminate all of Iran’s military contracts.
 The document put Iran in a difficult situation with respect to armaments just as it was facing a potential war with Iraq.